reinacjr/capstone/Documentation/CRM Dataset.md

 * **ProjectID:** E.g. "PRJ-001".
 Listed in 3 digits, in running order of projects.
 * **ContractID:** E.g. "CON-001".
 The ID of the contract this project is associated with.
 * **Name:** E.g. "Security Audit 2025".
 The name of the project.
-* **Description:** E.g. "Comprehensive security audit project".
-A description of the project.
 * **StartDate:** E.g. "2025-02-01".
 The start date of the project.
 * **EndDate:** E.g. "2025-05-01".
 The end date of the project.
 * **Status:** E.g. "Active".
 The current status of the project.
 Scope: "Active", "Closed", "Inactive".